Top 5 Commercial Lighting Trends in 2019

 Concerns about climate change, stringent building codes, and a strong interest from tenants in reducing the amount of energy used, is driving property owners to focus on advancing the development of energy-efficient strategies.
 LED lighting and control strategies play a significant role in ‘going green’.

-Using lighting control strategies, occupancy sensors, and reduced lighting plug load supports ‘green’ initiatives by reducing overall energy consumption.
+Eco-friendly lighting using lighting control strategies, occupancy sensors, and reduced lighting plug load supports ‘green’ initiatives by reducing overall energy consumption.
 Control strategies such as daylight harvesting bring natural light to the building interior reducing the need for artificial lighting.
 Sensors in every luminaire collect occupancy data and feed it to Building Management Systems (BMS) which in turn regulate HVAC – turning it OFF/ON depending on occupancy.
 Dimming lights during high peak periods in the electric grid reduces plug load and lowers utility costs while still providing effective light levels for occupants.

 While the exact definitions of metrics for "net zero energy" vary, the World Green Building Council (WGBC) states that most agree that a Net Zero Energy Building (NZEB) is highly energy efficient and fully powered from on-site and/or off-site renewable energy sources.
 There’s now a LEED Net Zero certification program (currently in beta) for any project that previously earned a LEED for Building Design and Construction or for Operations and Maintenance.
 The new designation recognizes net-zero operation in energy, water, waste and carbon and aligns with existing LEED requirements.
 NZEBs are gaining attention and starting to advance from concept to realization with a number of pilot programs and initiatives underway across the U.S. and Canada.
 In fact, we expect to see some net zero buildings opening in 2019.